Where Equine Started

 Have you ever drove through the countryside on a cold, rainy day and studied the equine in the pasture.
 What you will observe is the equine will be grouped together, side by side, this is for their protection and to create warmth.
 They will have their rear ends pointing toward the wind, if there is no wind they will have their rear pointed against the slant of the rain and their head will be lowered toward the ground, this stance protects their eyes and ears from the rain and/wind pummeling them.
 More than likely they will be standing in the rain, sleet or snow.
 Occasionally, but not often, they will be under a man made shelter.
 Instead of thinking to yourself, “Look at the stupid horses standing in the rain when there’s a shelter right there.”
 Try on a different view, “Look at how smart those horses are standing in the weather.
 They aren't relying on human intervention for protection from the elements."

-If humans become extinct, the equine, and hopefully other critters,will be the ones left to continue on with their evolution if the humans haven't interfered enough to change it.
+If humans become extinct, the equine, and hopefully other critters,will be the ones left to continue on with their evolution.
+If humans don't make equine dependent upon them by interfering they stand a chance of continuing in their evolution for another million years.